illustration of distribution list vs. shared inbox

 What is a Distribution List?

 A distribution list is a collection of email addresses grouped under a single email ID.
-When an email is sent to the distribution list’s address, it is automatically forwarded to all the email addresses contained within that list, allowing for efficient communication to multiple recipients simultaneously.
-In short, it’s a method that facilitates one-to-many communication.
+When an email is sent to the distribution list’s address, it is automatically forwarded to all the email addresses on that list, enabling efficient communication with multiple recipients simultaneously.
+In short, it helps you send the same message to multiple recipients at once.

-For example, if you have to make a company-wide announcement, you can create a distribution group including email accounts of all employees.
+For example, if you have to make a company-wide announcement, you can create a distribution group including the email accounts of all employees.
 Instead of emailing each employee, you can send one single email to this distribution list (call it ‘All Employees’), and everyone gets the same message.
+It keeps communication consistent and organized across different groups or teams.

 What is a Shared Mailbox?

-A shared mailbox, also known as a shared mailbox, is a single email inbox that multiple users can access.
+A shared mailbox is a single email inbox that multiple users can access.
 In a shared mailbox, users can collaboratively read, respond, and organize emails in a single centralized location.
-This method facilitates one-to-many and many-to-one communication.
+This setup supports both sending updates and handling incoming conversations within the same inbox.

 Key Differences Between Distribution List and Shared Mailbox